 You or someone you know was in a car accident.
 You were not at fault.
-You suffered series Injuries.
-Now What?
+You suffered serious injuries.
+Now what?

 You may have a lot on your mind if you or someone you love has been involved in an auto accident, and the thought of filing a personal injury claim may seem like it would only add more stress to an already stressful situation.
 However, if you have a valid case, taking legal action can help prevent further challenges in the long run brought on by medical expenses, lost wages, or the loss of a loved one.